gradual-verification/gvc0/docs/impl_field_access.md

     ...
 }
 ```
 Any time that an accessibility check involves the separating conjunction, all previously verified permissions must be `mask`ed before the current permission can be verified.
-This procedure holds for cases when all conjuncts require runtime checks and when only a subset do.
-Statically verified permissions are identified by examining the context of the runtime check, and all are masked before the check is executed.
-When a runtime check involves two or more conjuncts, each conjunct is checked independently with interleaved calls to mask to ensure separation:
+This procedure applies to all cases involving separately conjoined predicates in runtime checks.
+Statically verified conjuncts are identified by examining the context of the runtime check, and all are masked before the check is executed.
+When a runtime check involves two or more unverified conjuncts, each conjunct is checked independently with interleaved calls to mask to ensure separation:

 ```
 void example(Node* x, Node* y, OwnedFields** fields){